IRS Tax Lien in Massachusetts: What It Means and How to Remove It

 Tax Lien vs. Tax Levy

-A tax lien is a legal claim against your property.
+A tax lien is a claim against your property.
 A tax levy is when the IRS actually takes money or assets.

 How to Address an IRS Tax Lien